 To find information about coverage for a specific medication, check the plan formulary.

-View the University of Michigan Prescription Drug Plan Formulary (PDF) – Updated October 2015
+View the University of Michigan Prescription Drug Plan Formulary (PDF) – Updated for November 2015

 Note: The formulary document is over 100 pages long, sorted by drug category.
 For easy reference, there is an index in the back.
 If you need to print, consider selecting only the pages you need.